leomarcov/debian-openbox/README.md

 Exec scripts actions
 Usage: install [-l] [-a <actions>] [-y] [-d] [-h]
    -l		Only list actions
-   -a <actions>	Only do selected actions by number range (e.g: -a 5,6,10-15) -a <pattern>	Only do selected actions by text pattern (e.g: -a terminator) -y		Auto-answer yes to all actions
+   -a <actions>	Only exec selected actions by number range (e.g: -a 5,6,10-15) -a <pattern>	Only exec selected actions by text pattern (e.g: -a terminator) -y		Auto-answer yes to all actions
    -d		Auto-answer default to all actions
    -h		Show this help